+COVERED CALIFORNIA OUALIFIED HEALTH PLAN ISSUER CONTRACT

+between

-COVERED CALIFORNIA QUALIFIED HEALTH PLAN ISSUER CONTRACT between Covered California, California Health Benefit Exchange (the "Exchange") and ("Contractor")
+Covered California, California Health Benefit Exchange (the "Exchange")

+(B- /

+and

+("Contractor")

-THIS QUALIFIED HEALTH PLAN ISSUER CONTRACT ("Agreement") is entered into by and between the California Health Benefit Exchange, an independent entity established within the government of the State of California doing business as Covered California (the "Exchange"), and , a [California] corporation and a health insurance issuer as defined in Title 10 California Code of Regulations ("CCR") § 6410 ("Contractor").
+THIS QUALIFIED HEALTH PLAN ISSUER CONTRACT ("Agreement") is entered into by and between the California Health Benefit Exchange, an independent entity established within the government of the State of California doing business as Covered California (the "Exchange"), and , a health insurance issuer as defined in Title 10 California Code of Regulations ("CCR") § 6410 ("Contractor").
 (Except as otherwise expressly defined, capitalized terms shall have the meaning set forth at Article 13 Definitions).